parnapraveen/Biomedical-AI-Agent/README.md

 An interactive learning project designed for beginner to advanced users to learn **LangGraph workflows** and **knowledge graph concepts** through practical biomedical AI applications.

+**New to AI, knowledge graphs, or biomedical concepts?** Start with our comprehensive [Foundations and Background Guide](docs/foundations-and-background.md) - designed for users with zero prior knowledge to understand and appreciate every aspect of this project.

 ## 📚 What You'll Learn

 - **Knowledge Graphs**: How to represent domain knowledge as nodes and relationships